-Catastrophic health insurance is a type of health plan that offers coverage in times of emergencies and coverage for preventive care.
+Catastrophic health insurance is a type of health plan that offers coverage in emergencies and coverage for preventive care.

 Factors that Contribute to ER Bills

 Several factors determine the high costs of ER visits.
 No sole factor is singularly responsible for the price of an ER visit.
-Rather, it is the intermingling of each of these factors contributing to the high costs of an ER visit.
+Rather, the intermingling of each of these factors contributes to the high costs of an ER visit.

 Costs are Determined Based on the Facility and Location